DaleSeo/dale-trello/README.md

 # dale-trello

 ## To Do
+- Change statues and types to array
+- Change index.html to index.jade

+## Done
+- Display story details
 - Divide controllers and services from app.js
-- Display story details

-## Done
 - Set-up ExpressJS
 - Express static settings
 - Display the story list